STA 309H Elementary Business Statistics (Business Honors)

 Other Course Materials:

 You will need a calculator for this course to be used with homework and brought to the tests.
 A basic calculator that adds, subtracts, multiplies and divides and finds square root will be sufficient.
 You may not use a cell phone to do calculations during the exams.
-You should also have a recent version of Microsoft Excel on your computer or you may use the computers in the Business School labs.
+You should also have a recent version of Microsoft Excel on your computer.
 The Business School has determined that this course will be taught utilizing Excel because it is what you will most likely have available to you in your future work environment.
 However, there are a number of statistical procedures that we will cover in this course that Excel does not readily perform.
 I will try to point out to you what Excel will and will not do and any errors in the Excel functions of which there are a few.
 For procedures that Excel does not perform, the publisher of your textbook has provided an additional software package (WHF Stat) that installs within Excel.
 We will be using this software during the semester and you will receive detailed instructions on how to access it.

 The dates on the course outline on this syllabus are approximate and therefore subject to change.
 Such announcements will be made in class and sent to you via e-mail (at the official address listed in Blackboard).
 You are responsible for checking this e-mail regularly.
 While class attendance will not be taken, students who come to class will receive valuable information during lecture that will assist in performing well on exams.
 Good class attendance along with regular practice is the best way to do well in the class.
 Make-up exams will not be given except for a University approved reason.